marianwitkowski/UnicornScraper/README.md

 `$ python3 main.py`

-This URLs scraper is REST API application based on FastAPI.
+This URLs scraper is REST API application based on FastAPI library.

 You can see available functions under `/docs` address - API documentation in OpenAPI format.